top of page

 If the items are for:

-COS Purchases (Non Inventory), These items would be mapped to (income account=Billable Income for Invoices, expense account=COS Billable Purchases Bills/Expenses)
+COS Purchases (Non-Inventory), These items would be mapped to (income account=Billable Income for Invoices, expense account=COS Billable Purchases Bills/Expenses)

 If the items are: